 - A study of 3,200 foods found gluten-free foods are no healthier than non-gluten-free foods for people without Celiac disease or other relevant conditions.

 - A large scale study of 4 million people in the United Kingdom confirmed that people with high blood pressure have a much greater chance of developing diabetes.

 - A study of 380,000 births in six countries found the incidence of childhood cancer rises with higher birthweight.

 - Foodswitch, a consumer smartphone app that scans the barcodes of food products to get nutritional information and suggest healthier alternatives.
-In March 2015 Foodswitch had been downloaded over 500,000 times in Australia.
-Foodswitch has also been released overseas in countries such as India.

 - In New South Wales, Australia, The George worked with other health groups to encourage McDonald’s to comply with local fast food labelling regulations.